OloZ17/yt-channel-scanner/README.md

 - Are not indexed by YouTube search
 - **But** can be added to public playlists

+The script uses two detection methods:

-This script exploits this behavior: if a video appears in a channel's playlist but not in its public videos, it's likely unlisted.
+1. **Full scan mode** (default): Compares videos in playlists with public channel videos.
+If a video is in a playlist but not in public videos, it's likely unlisted.

+2. **Playlists-only mode** (`--playlists-only`): Identifies videos directly by their availability status (unlisted/private) reported by yt-dlp.

 ## Limitations

-- **Private videos**: Inaccessible (different from "unlisted")
+- **Private videos**: Cannot be played without permission, but can be detected in playlists if their status is visible
 - **Private playlists**: Not scanned
 - **Possible false positives**: A video can be in a playlist without belonging to the channel
 - **Deleted videos**: Sometimes appear in playlists but are no longer accessible